Choosing the Best Sheep Breed for Our Farm

 Meat Quality and Production

 The Australian White Dorper is a breed known for its excellent meat quality.
 Their meat is lean, tender, and highly prized, making it perfect for our personal consumption.
-We raise these sheep primarily for food, and they efficiently convert pasture into high-quality meat.
+We raise these sheep primarily for food.
 This means we can enjoy the fruits of our labor, knowing exactly where our food comes from and that it’s raised ethically and sustainably.

 Growth and Reproduction